Introduction

 Why Adults Love Games

-Adults play for different psychological reasons than children.
-Games offer adults a break from responsibilities and a space to recharge.
+The reasons adults play serve different psychological needs than the reasons children do.
+Games give adults a respite from responsibilities and place to recharge.

 Psychological Motivators